cofinley/2017-Fall/OS/Midterm review.md

 	- **Preempt**: forcibly pause/interrupt execution of task and resume at later time
 		- Process is "preempted" when it is scheduled out of execution and waits for the next time slice to run in
 			- Context switch happens
+		- OS can interrupt/preempt one process in favor of another process
 		- Non-preemptive: process can't be interrupted
+			- Processes voluntarily give up CPU

 ## OS